Diversity, Equity and Inclusion: Why they are marks of the church and how we can restore these values in our congregations and mid councils

 Tags: acts 2:17-18, acts 2:36, disciples, dismantling structural racism, diversity, Jesus, matthew 25 invitation, philippians 2:11, presbyterian mission agency, presbyterians today, rev. samuel son

-Ministries: Gender & Racial Justice, Presbyterians Today
+Ministries: Gender, Racial and Intercultural Justice, Presbyterians Today